joaobxavier/learn_metabolic_rewiring_matlab/README.md

 nrandomized: The number of shuffling iterations used to test.
 The class has methods to perform shuffling tests, learn the PLSR model, evaluate the model using k-fold cross-validation and optimize the model's components.

-Please refer to the code documentation for more details on each method.